MariosGramm/AventraAI/README.md

 The system is organized into three layers: a React frontend, a FastAPI backend, and a set of external services that provide domain knowledge and infrastructure.
 The agent operates in two distinct modes, each with its own execution flow.

-### Search Mode
+### Search Mode (Itinerary Generation)

-When a user fills out the travel search form, the agent runs a deterministic pipeline that gathers all necessary context before making a single LLM call to generate the itinerary.
+When a user fills out the itinerary form, the agent runs a deterministic pipeline that gathers all necessary context before making a single LLM call to generate the itinerary.
 Non-English destination names are first translated using GPT-4o-mini to ensure compatibility with all downstream APIs.

 <img src="assets/search-mode.gif" alt="Search mode pipeline diagram" width="700">